HoradricCube1/Final-Project/README.md

 # Final-Project
-This may final project which is based on my favourite game - Diablo 2 - HoradricCube1 out for this semester&lt;3
+This is my final project which is based on my favourite game - Diablo 2 - HoradricCube1 out for this semester&lt;3

 # Diablo 2 Inventory and Build Manager